BlueBubblesApp/bluebubbles-helper/README.md

 - Send message with subject
 - Send mentions
 - Update pinned chats on the server Mac (requires MacOS 11, higher versions are currently unsupported)
+- Edit messages (requires MacOS 13+)
+- Unsend messages (requires MacOS 13+)

 See [here](https://docs.bluebubbles.app/helper-bundle/imcore-documentation) for more details on how these were implemented.

 ### Support

-The bundle has been tested on MacOS 10.13 (High Sierra) - MacOS 12 (Monterey).
+The bundle has been tested on MacOS 10.13 (High Sierra) - MacOS 13 (Ventura).
 It could work on higher or lower MacOS versions, but we do not know for sure.

 Currently the bundle only works on Intel based Macs, but we are working towards M1 support.